kwebio/kweb-docs/intro.rst

 This is the problem Kweb was designed to solve.

-It does by moving as much of the logic to the server as possible, leaving a simple but powerful interface to the web browser where server-browser communications are handled by Kweb.
+It does by moving as much of the logic to the server as possible, leaving a simple but powerful interface to the web browser where server-browser communications are handled automatically by Kweb.

 Kweb includes a typesafe `domain-specific language <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating the `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.